ericoporto/agstoolbox/README.md

 _inspired by [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), but different_

 This software is Windows only - since the Editor is Windows only.
+This will allow to develop a more tailor made software.

 ⚠**under construction**⚠